 - 2 tsp vanilla extract

-Add the agave, olive oil, and vanilla to the wet mixture and mix to combine.
+- Add the sugar, olive oil, and vanilla to the wet mixture and mix to combine.